Convierta esta página en Español

 Position Summary

-Responsible for coordinating strategic community relations, supporting marketing, communications, and public affairs activities for the Agency.
-Integrates community relations programs and initiatives into a cohesive effort that conveys a consistent message in support of the Agency’s strategic goals and objectives.
+Performs a wide variety of tasks involving maintenance of all Agency dwelling and non-dwelling facilities, grounds, storage areas, distribution systems, and automotive equipment and fixtures.
 These tasks are to be performed at a level that supports the Agency’s efforts to achieve the highest rating on HUD’s evaluation systems.
 The duties listed below illustrate the various types of work that may be performed.
 The omission of specific statements regarding duties does not exclude them from the position if the work is similar, related, or a logical assignment in association with this position.

 Responsibilities